btbristow/bookstore-management-api/docs/tutorials/orders-customer-date.md

 ---
-layout: page
+layout: single
+title: Get orders by customer or date
+toc: true
+toc_sticky: true
+sidebar:
+  nav: "docs"
 ---
-# Get orders by customer or date

 This tutorial takes about 15 minutes to complete and explains how to use query parameters with the `orders` endpoint to get orders by customer or order date.

 You can use query parameters with any endpoint in the Bookstore Management API.